-3. In case a company has a newsletter, sign-up.
-Often, companies will give sneak peeks, deals and coupon codes to people on their own mailing list.
+2. When a company features a newsletter, sign-up.
+Often, companies will give sneak peeks, special deals and online coupons to people on their mailing list.
 However, be careful.
 You don't want to sign up for every company's newsletter or you'll soon be buried under endless emails.
-Only subscribe to a company's newsletter should you really like their goods and would use a coupon code.
+Only join a company's newsletter in the event you really like their products and services and would use a coupon code.

 3. When shopping online, it is essential that you spend a little time looking into the site that you are considering buying from.
 You can find information about the site from other sites and the Better Business Bureau.
 Not researching them can lead to you having the products you probably did not order or getting billed a lot more than you should have.